inveniosoftware/react-searchkit/docs/docs/components/count.md

 * **totalResults** `Number`

-  The number of results found.
+  The current value of the `total` `results` state representing the number of results.